No Crock-Pot, No Problem

 The Key to Delicious Mexican Shredded Chicken: Let’s Talk Sauce

 This is where all the flavor is, so of course it’s the key component of making a delicious batch of Mexican shredded chicken.
-Most of the ingredients are what you would expect, but there is 1 ingredient that takes this sauce to the next level that you may have to go out and get.
+Most of the ingredients are what you would expect, but there is one ingredient that takes this sauce to the next level that you may have to go out and get.
 It’s Chipotle peppers in Adobo sauce!
 These guys have a great depth of flavor and are exactly what you’re looking for to give this chicken the Mexican authenticity it needs.
 I pick these peppers up from my local grocery store in the Ethnic/World foods isle.
 The brand I used is Goya.
 Here’s a link to the peppers for reference.
 Adobo sauce has some sugar in it, but don’t worry too much, we’re only using a few peppers per batch.
 The rest of the ingredients are all relatively common for any home cook.
 The full ingredient list is shown at the end of this post.

 The preparation of the sauce is simple.
 Throw everything in a blender, add some water and blend until liquid.
 When the chicken is browned to your liking, add the sauce directly to the pan on top of the thighs.

-From this point we will be cooking on medium heat for 90 minutes while the thighs are whole.
+From this point, we will be cooking on medium heat for 90 minutes while the thighs are whole.
 Flip the thighs periodically.
-I flipped them 4 times over the course of the 90 minutes.
+I flipped them four times over the course of the 90 minutes.
 During this time you also need to keep an eye on the water level.
 When the sauce gets reduced down just add more water to it and allow it to reduce again.
 I like to aim to keep the water level over halfway up the chicken.

 Shredding the Chicken

-After 90 minutes shred the chicken off of the bone and cook for 30 more minutes.
+After 90 minutes, shred the chicken off of the bone and cook for 30 more minutes.
 I use tongs and a fork to shred the chicken while it is still in the pan cooking.
-If you have trouble doing that, or it doesn’t come off the bone as easy as you’d like, there is no problem with taking the chicken out for a few minutes and allowing it to cool, shredding it, and then throwing it back in the sauce to cook further.
+If you have trouble doing that, or if it doesn’t come off the bone as easy as you’d like, there is no problem with taking the chicken out for a few minutes and allowing it to cool, shredding it, and then throwing it back in the sauce to cook further.

-Once the sauce is reduced to your liking you’re ready to dig in.
+Once the sauce is reduced to your liking, you’re ready to dig in.
 Cilantro and lime juice go great with this Mexican shredded chicken.
 If you’re looking for recipes to use this authentic Mexican shredded chicken in, try our fathead empanadas!